balasundaram5396/RS_Method_IS/readme.md

 3. Once formula is entered, the result whether the input is a tautology or not along with the truth tree.

 Language used: Javascript and HTML
-Tools used: Visual Studio Code, Material UI
+Tools used: Visual Studio Code, Material UI.